 2. Pre-Workout for Quick Energy with No Crash

 Because MCTs convert to ketones within minutes, your muscle cells can grab those ketones and use them for fuel to help you push through a tough workout.
 MCT oil isn’t a stimulant, so it won’t keep you up like caffeine will, and it doesn’t mess with your hormones or cause a crash the way sugar does.

 Take a shot of MCT oil before you hit the gym.
 On days when you’re tired, it’ll perk you up.
 On days when you’re feeling good, it’ll help you push your limits.

 What Else to Consider When Taking MCT Oil

 There’s no bad time to take MCT oil.
 It’s always good to have some in the kitchen for sleepy mornings or days when an afternoon slump hits.

 We, of course, recommend our 100% pure coconut MCT oil.
 It’s ethically and sustainably sourced from coconut farms in Sri Lanka and the Philippines.
-We have an emulsified version too in a delicious natural vanilla flavor (you can read a quick explanation of normal vs. emulsified MCTs here).
+We also have an emulsified version we call MCT Creamer in four delicious flavors (you can read a quick explanation of normal vs. emulsified MCTs here).